cinole/cinole/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;Forget mistakes.
-Forget failure.
-Forget everything except what you are going to do now and do it.
-Today is your lucky day!&quot;</em> <br>
+<em>&quot;What you are afraid of is never as bad as what you imagine.
+The fear you let build up in your mind is worse than the situation that actually exists.&quot;</em> <br>
-— Og Mandino
+— Spencer Johnson

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>